hadamjoo/react-clock/README.md

 # Getting Started with Create React App

-This project was toy project making a clock with state management using recoil.
+This project was toy project making a clock with variety react state management tools.

 branch

+done
 - useState (not using state management library)
 - recoil

+will update
 - context api
 - redux
 - mobx